Conference 2014: Editing: fit for purpose

 Amanda gave a frank and straightforward picture of the world of publishing.
 There is a strong business case for using freelances: they keep better track of costs and time than in-house staff and allow flexibility when lots of projects are running concurrently.

-Getting your name on a company's list of freelances, however, is not so easy.
+Getting your name on a company's list of freelancers, however, is not so easy.
 Experience counts far more than training, which seemed to be given little weight.
 Even experienced editors may expect to face a proficiency test before being given work.

 The key point, according to Amanda, is the relevance of your experience.
 Editing magazines is not the same as editing books, for example.
-Time pressures mean that publishers usually can't develop the skills of potential freelances who may need additional support.
+Time pressures mean that publishers usually can't develop the skills of potential freelancers who may need additional support.

 I was feeling a little deflated by this point, but Amanda shared some more positive thoughts.
-Publishers are happy for freelances to contact them (email, please).
+Publishers are happy for freelancers to contact them (email, please).
 CVs are welcome, and useful ones are filed, but don't expect a reply or work instantly.
 Your experience may not be relevant for current projects, but in a few months' time you could be exactly the person they need.
 Remind them you exist by sending an updated CV periodically.
 Do try haggling over your rates, but don't take it personally if you don't get far.
 And be reassured that no one does well in the test!